2013 Wichita bombing attempt

-The 2013 Wichita Bomb Attempt was a failed suicide bombing that targeted the Wichita Mid-Continent Airport on December 13, 2013.
+The 2013 Wichita Bomb Attempt was an attempted suicide bombing that targeted the Wichita Mid-Continent Airport on December 13, 2013.
 The attack was attempted by 58-year old avionics technician Terry Lee Loewen.

-The Perpetrator
+Perpetrator

 At the time of the attempted attack, Terry Lee Loewen was a 58-year-old avionics technician who was employed by the airport.
 Loewen’s employment at the airport allowed him to spend months studying the airport layout and flight schedules.
 His employment also provided him access to areas within the airport.
 Loewen became radicalized after reading extremist Islamic material on the Internet.
 Terry L. Lane is a known alias of Loewen’s.

 Community and family members were stunned to learn of Loewen's plans, describing him as "A really good guy" and "Always a calm and loving man."
 After Trick-or-treating at his house 6 weeks prior, a neighbor described him and his wife as "Both normal people."
 His first wife described him as "Mellow."

-The Attack
+Attack

-Terry Lee Loewen entered the airport early on the morning of December 13, 2013 with the intention of detonating a car bomb to kill as many people as possible.
-The perpetrator tried used his pass to open a security gate leading to the airport tarmac, but was taken into custody at 5:40 am CT after his pass had been disabled following an FBI investigation.
+Terry Lee Loewen entered the airport early on the morning of December 13, 2013, with the intention of detonating a car bomb to kill as many people as possible.
+The perpetrator tried to use his pass to open a security gate leading to the airport tarmac, but was taken into custody at 5:40 am CT after his pass had been disabled following an FBI investigation.
 Authorities were able to act so quickly because Loewen was the subject of a federal investigation, stemming from his activity on Facebook, which advocated violent jihad.
 Due to this undercover investigation, the explosives in Loewen’s car were inert and no explosion would have been possible.
 No deaths or injuries were sustained.